 Sharing this educational spark takes more than good intentions and abundant inspiration.
 It takes practice, dedication, and know-how.
 (And a seasoned guide and kindred community are highly recommended!)

 Get the inspiration, know-how, and support you need to reconnect to your own inner spark of learning—and kindle those flames in everyone you teach.

 Here at Next Step Integral, we look for teachers and presenters who aren’t just talking about something, but are actually embodying it, living it, transmitting it through their whole being.
 John’s a prime example of this.
 He walks the talk of what it is to be an integral teacher and spiritual person.
 I’ve never met a more enthusiastic teacher!
 It springs from an authentic source within him.
 When I’m around him, I fall more in love with the world—because he’s so in love with it.
-He’s so connected to that spark inside himself, he ignites that spark inside me. —Miriam Mason Martineau, Vice President, Next Step Integral
+He’s so connected to that spark inside himself, he ignites that spark inside me. —Stephan Martineau, President, Next Step Integral

 Discover how an integral approach can revolutionize your educational practice.

 An integral approach to education creates fresh opportunities for teachers and learners alike to engage as many dimensions of experience as possible.
 It provides the richest understanding of our world to date, honoring multiple perspectives, diverse lines of development, and the very ground from which all learning arises—all in an elegant, streamlined framework.